Smertig/banana/master/_sources/api/tg/types/input_invoice_message_content.rst.txt

    Bot-defined invoice payload, 1-128 bytes.
 This will not be displayed to the user, use for your internal processes.

-   .. cpp:member:: string_t provider_token

-   Payment provider token, obtained via @BotFather

    .. cpp:member:: string_t currency

-   Three-letter ISO 4217 currency code, see more on currencies
+   Three-letter ISO 4217 currency code, see more on currencies.
+Pass “XTR” for payments in Telegram Stars.

    .. cpp:member:: array_t<labeled_price_t> prices

-   Price breakdown, a JSON-serialized list of components (e.g. product price, tax, discount, delivery cost, delivery tax, bonus, etc.)
+   Price breakdown, a JSON-serialized list of components (e.g. product price, tax, discount, delivery cost, delivery tax, bonus, etc.).
+Must contain exactly one item for payments in Telegram Stars.

+   .. cpp:member:: optional_t<string_t> provider_token

+   Optional.
+Payment provider token, obtained via @BotFather.
+Pass an empty string for payments in Telegram Stars.

    .. cpp:member:: optional_t<integer_t> max_tip_amount

    Optional.
 The maximum accepted amount for tips in the smallest units of the currency (integer, not float/double).
 For example, for a maximum tip of US$ 1.45 pass max_tip_amount = 145.
 See the exp parameter in currencies.json, it shows the number of digits past the decimal point for each currency (2 for the majority of currencies).
-Defaults to 0
+Defaults to 0.
+Not supported for payments in Telegram Stars.

    .. cpp:member:: optional_t<array_t<integer_t>> suggested_tip_amounts